Tsaousidis/scraper-api-billboard-to-spotify/README.md

 - 📅 Prompt user to select any historical date
 - 🧠 Scrape Billboard's Hot 100 songs for that date
 - 🔍 Search each song on Spotify
+- 🤖 Use fuzzy matching to find the best match if song not found directly
 - 🎼 Automatically create a private playlist with the matching tracks

 ---